oalles/camel-cm-sample/README.md

 ### Final comments.
 As you can see our app trigger is a document being inserted in a capped collection.
 You could choose your own trigger and forget about all the mongo stuff in the project.
-Just provide your custom [Translator](https://github.com/oalles/camel-cm/blob/master/src/main/java/org/apache/camel/component/cm/client/Translator.java) implementation before Camel CM component.
+Just provide your custom [Translator](https://github.com/oalles/camel-cm/blob/master/src/main/java/org/apache/camel/component/cm/client/Translator.java) implementation before Camel CM SMS component.